RyanLowry/opencv-projects/README.md

-# raspberry-pi-projects
+# opencv-projects

-Different projects a bit more related to hardware using the raspberry pi.
+Projects using python opencv.